 - 2 ‘Tell Me’ Questions

 This test is similar to the current driving test for learner drivers.
-Where possible, you will be driving in various road conditions, including Motorways, dual carriageways and different traffic conditions.
-You will need to be able to demonstrate to the examiner, the following
+Where possible, you will be driving in various road conditions, including Motorways, dual carriageways and differing traffic levels.
+You will need to be able to demonstrate to the examiner the following:

 - Expert handling of the controls

-- Being able to anticipate what other road users are doing and take appropriate actions.
+- Ability to anticipate what other road users are doing and take appropriate actions.

 - Correct road procedures

-- Being able to judge speed, distance and timing
+- Ability to judge speed, distance and timing

 - Environmentally friendly driving